 The big picture counts in mental health, too

-Employee Assistance Programs and similar services are available in many organizations to help employees with mental health issues, but not nearly enough attention is paid to mental health on the organizational level, says Jeffrey P. Kahn, president of New York City-based WorkPsych Associates.
-And just as mental health issues can affect the productivity of an individual, they can also affect the overall productivity and performance of an organization.
+EAPs (employee assistance programs) and similar services are available in many organizations to help employees with mental health issues, but not nearly enough attention is paid to mental health at the organizational level, says Jeffrey P. Kahn, president of New York City-based WorkPsych Associates.
+And just as mental health issues can impact the productivity of an individual, they also can impact overall productivity and the performance of an organization.

-There are a variety of ways to look at mental health, ranging from individual problems to organizational problems — from bad office politics to dilemmas of organizational change, notes Kahn, who is co-editor of a new book called Mental Health and Productivity in the Workplace: A Handbook for Organizations and Clinicians (Jossey-Bass, San Francisco).
-Common organizational issues include the following:
+There are a variety of ways to look at mental health, ranging from individual problems to organization problems — from bad office politics to dilemmas of organizational change, notes Kahn, who is co-editor of a new book called Mental Health and Productivity in the Workplace: A Handbook for Organizations and Clinicians (Jossey-Bass, San Francisco).
+Common organizational issues can include: